christc4/2024-site-backup/avsbq/home/mal/think/quotes.md

 I'll still use Emacs even if I have to use the entire AWS east coast to run iit

 does it come in a mens version

+Grades are the B all or end all

+You don't need alternative platforms to talk to your viewers if you create a compound on your property where we can all be cozy together

+within kids theres an armsrace to have the best specs on a meaningless manmade computer to play manmade games...

+i earned the epiphet mutilator of html and imaes, i sound like a nazi surgeon

+You can feed half of Bangladesh with 50p

+Happy [INSERT HOLIDAY]!
+I am happy all days...

+The best time to plant a tree was 20 years ago.
+The second best time is now